grew-nlp/grew_doc/content/doc/json.md

 # JSON format used in Grew

-:warning: the format described here in not the one used for exchanges with the Python binding.

 The JSON format described here is intended to be the exchange format between the various graph representations used in different existing projects.

+  * :warning: This format is available in version `1.5` of `grew`; check your version with `grew version` and [upgrade](../../usage/upgrade) if needed.
+  * :warning: This format is different from the one used for exchanges with the Python binding.

 A graph is described by a JSON object with the following fields: